 Adding Code to the Minimal Class – Building Custom Classes

 Let’s add some functionality to our bare-bones class.
 We’ll begin by adding two trivial properties and two methods to perform simple operations.
 The two properties are called strProperty (a string) and dblProperty (a double).
-To expose these two members as properties, you can simply declare them as Public variables.
-This isn’t the best method of… [Continue Reading]
+To expose these two … [Read more...] about Adding Code to the Minimal Class – Building Custom Classes

 Using Property Procedures when Building Custom Classes